Aretha Franklin’s cancer doctors recall her grace, grit

-DETROIT (AP) — Regardless of her reputation as a performer, Aretha Franklin ‘s cancer doctors say she was no diva as a patient.
+DETROIT (AP) — Regardless of her reputation as a performer, Aretha Franklin’s cancer doctors say she was no diva as a patient.

 As the anniversary of her death approaches, two of her doctors tell The Associated Press that the Queen of Soul handled the diagnosis and treatment with grace — and the grit to keep performing for years with a rare type of cancer.